IEA (2023), Global Energy and Climate Model, IEA, Paris https://www.iea.org/reports/global-energy-and-climate-model, License: CC BY 4.0

 All fuels and technologies included in the model are either already commercially available or at a relatively advanced stage of development, so that they have at least reached a prototype size from which enough information about expected performance and costs at scale can be derived.
 Costs for new clean fuels and technologies are expected to fall over time and informed in many cases by learning curve approaches, helping to make a net zero future economically feasible.

 Besides this main feedback loop between supply and demand, there are also linkages between the transformation and supply modules.
-Further linkages between energy sectors are captured in the model, e.g. material flows or biogenic or atmospheric CO2 via Direct Air Capture for synthetic fuel production.
+Further linkages between energy sectors are captured in the model, e.g. material flows or biogenic or atmospheric CO2 via direct air capture for synthetic fuel production.
 Primary energy needs and availability interact with the supply module.
 Complete energy balances are compiled at a regional level and the CO2 emissions of each region are then calculated using derived CO2 factors, taking into account reductions from CO2 removal technologies.

 A detailed view of IEA's Global Energy and Climate Model

-- Critical minerals: Comprehensive analysis of projected demand and supply of critical minerals for the energy sector’s transition.
+- Critical minerals: Comprehensive analysis of projected demand and supply of critical minerals needed for the energy sector’s transition.

 - Variable renewables potential: Detailed geospatial analysis of variable renewables potentials across the globe and modelling of their impact of exploiting those for hydrogen production.

-- Investments: Detailed modelling of overall energy sector and clean energy investments by sub-sector and technology areas, and comprehensive analysis on effective financing strategies.
+- Investments: Detailed modelling of overall energy sector and clean energy investments by sub-sector and technology areas and comprehensive analysis on effective financing strategies.
 This includes investment requirements in fuel supply chains to satisfy projected energy demand and for demand-side technologies and measures (e.g. energy efficiency, electrification).
 Government spending is also tracked.

-- Decomposition: Detailed mathematical framework to analyse systematically the specific contribution of different strategies to emissions or energy savings between scenarios and over time.
+- Decomposition: Detailed mathematical framework to systematically analyse the specific contribution of different strategies to emissions or energy savings between scenarios and over time.

 IEA’s GEC Model also interacts closely with other internationally recognised models:

-- IEA results are coupled with the Global Biosphere Management Model (GLOBIOM) developed and maintained by IIASA to complement IEA’s analysis on bioenergy supplies and effective use strategies.
+- IEA results are coupled with the Global Biosphere Management Model (GLOBIOM) developed and maintained by IIASA to complement the IEA’s analysis on bioenergy supplies and effective use strategies.

-- The Aviation Integrated Model (AIM) developed by University College London (UCL) forms the basis for our modelling of the aviation sector.
+- The Aviation Integrated Model (AIM) developed by University College London forms the basis for our modelling of the aviation sector.

-- IEA modelling results have been linked to the Global Integrated Monetary and Fiscal (GIMF) model of the International Monetary Fund (IMF) to assess the impacts of changes in investment and spending on global GDP.
+- IEA modelling results have been linked to the Global Integrated Monetary and Fiscal (GIMF) model of the International Monetary Fund (IMF) to assess the impacts of changes in investment spending on global GDP.